 and does not require the use of

 tridentctl.
-There can be one of three options:
+There can be one of two options:

 tridenctl, and not the operator.

 For (1), Trident can be downgraded to either: